 Indicators: Withdrawal 1.
 Is a personal interview of the asylum seeker in most cases conducted in practice in the withdrawal procedure?
-2. Does the law provide for an appeal against the withdrawal decision? ☐ Yes ☐ No 3.
+2. Does the law provide for an appeal against the withdrawal decision? \square Yes \square No 3.
 Do beneficiaries have access to free legal assistance at first instance in practice?
-Yes With difficulty No

-The grounds for withdrawal / revocation of international protection are set out in the Immigration Rules and include: (a) the grounds for exclusion in the Refugee Convention; (b) misrepresentation of facts to obtain refugee status; and (c) being a danger to the UK.479 The procedure is outlined in the section on Cessation.
+The grounds for withdrawal / revocation of international protection are set out in the Immigration Rules and include: (a) the grounds for exclusion in the Refugee Convention; (b) misrepresentation of facts to